 Second, look for a blanco tequila.

-Blanco tequilas are unaged and clear in color, giving them a clean flavor which pairs well with the other flavors in the margarita and stands up to the acidity of the limes.
-If you happen to have an aged tequila, like a reposado tequila which is amber colored, don’t sweat it – it will be lovely in the margarita.
-But some of its subtlety will be lost in all the strong flavors of the drink.
+Blancos are unaged and clear in color, giving them a clean flavor which pairs well with the other flavors in the margarita and stands up to the acidity of the limes.
+If you happen to have an aged tequila, like an amber colored reposado, don’t sweat it – it will be lovely in the drink.
+But some of its subtlety will be lost in all the strong flavors.

 If you try my recipe for Raspberry Orange Margaritas, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.